luciacasc/polaritonic_index/README.md

 ## Installation <a name="installation"></a>

+**WARNING**: Installing via pip from PyPI might not work as expected.
+You may need to manually install the dependencies (matplotlib, pygenmat, rich-click, and threadpoolctl).
+However, installation directly from the Git repository functions correctly.
 ### System requirements <a name="requirements"></a>

 The software requirements to run the application are:
 - Python $\ge$ 3.9.6 and $\le$ 3.13
 - Required libraries: `rich_click`, `numpy`, `pandas`, `matplotlib`, `scikit-learn`.